Afjunior18/RoomFinder-Ireland/AGILE.md

 For Sprint 3, my goal is to conclude by 11:59 PM on March 12th, starting today on March 7th at 9:00 AM.

+For sprint 3, most of the expected outcomes were achieved.
+However, the second topic was only completed towards the end of the project.

 - Implement room listing creation functionality - *(8 story points)*

 - Develop room listing management features for users - *(8 story points)*